0-sv/katanox-travel-app/README.md

 # For Katanox

 For the assignment I created this app per the discussed requirements.
 It's a basic create-react-app, please find the documentation below how to do basic operations like start and build.
+But you will probably want to use:

+`npm start`

 I've inserted comments starting with `TD` to indicate "Technical Debt" as per the requirements.